 Students will work through a hospitality project, applying design theories and processes to create a comprehensive solution that supports human behaviour within the built environment.
 Students will translate and implement their concept and design development by producing a set of interior construction drawings.
 Students will research and explore design concepts derived from conceptual and spatial analysis to produce a creative solution that responds to factors such as health, life safety, and welfare, in addition to functional and aesthetic considerations.
 Students will demonstrate the ability to work through the design process to create innovative design solutions that support conceptual and spatial analysis.

-Below is one offering of INTD 4300 for the Winter 2023 term.
+Below is one offering of INTD 4300 for the Spring/Summer 2023 term.

 - 12 weeks

 - CRN 67206

 |Apr 14 - Jun 30||Fri||09:30 - 16:30||Burnaby NE01 Rm.
 352|

 Course outline TBD — see Learning Outcomes in the interim.